 Your camera lens in your phone isn’t terribly wide so a wide bush in bloom, a few trees in a line or a brick wall can be a great urban background too.
 Try to avoid traffic unless you want it in your shot and then plan for it, hopefully some of my shots are at least inspiring you for backdrops.
 I’m not going to lie I’m pretty spoiled in this department!
 All of these were captured with in 5 km of my house, well not the first one that’s 2 km away from where we’re working and directly across the bay from my house.
 The second, fourth and seventh ones as well as the title shot are essentially at the end of my driveway, see spoiled!

 You also might want to edit your outfit.
 I take off my ear phones, ditch the water belt and occasionally my jacket for the shot but that’s about it.
 I secretly suspect that all those shorts and sports bras in snow images on instagram are outfits changes just for the picture but I can’t prove it!

 Put something special into it!

-I’m not insta famous (yet ha ha ha) but here’s a secret if you just run like regular in front of the camera your going to look tiered, short, hunched over and a little pissed off.
+I’m not insta famous (yet ha ha ha) but here’s a secret if you just run like regular in front of the camera your going to look tired, short, hunched over and a little pissed off.
 So in other words like you’re running!
-For a great shot you’ll want to keep like 5 things in mind:
+For a great shot you’ll want to keep these 5 things in mind: